Sevans711/PythonQOL/README.md

 One example is: `cd /Users/YourUserName/Desktop`)_

 ### To "install" the files:
-#### Choice 1 - pip install .
+#### Choice 1 - "pip install" method.
-After running the above lines, do:
 ```
 cd PythonQOL
 pip install .
 ```
 This has the benefit of being relatively simple, and also if you ever want to uninstall you can just type `pip uninstall PythonQOL`.

-#### Choice 2 - adding files to the pythonpath
+#### Choice 2 - "pythonpath" method.
-Add the PythonQOL folder (which is currently at Dir/PythonQOL) to your PYTHONPATH.
-The PATH tells python where it's allowed to search for File when you type "import File".
+Add the `PythonQOL` folder (if you're following these steps, it will be at the location `Dir/PythonQOL`) to your PYTHONPATH. _(The PATH tells python where it's allowed to search for File when you type "import File".)_
-As an example of how to do this: I use Spyder, so in the top left of my screen when spyder is open, I can click `python > PYTHONPATH manager`, then `+Add Path`, then select the folder with this repository.
+As an example of how to do this: I use Spyder, so in the top left of my screen when spyder is open, I can click `python > PYTHONPATH manager`, then `+Add Path`.
 For other python consoles you may need to determine separately how to edit your PATH variable.

-Make sure to relaunch spyder or your other compiler application
+Make sure to relaunch spyder or your other compiler application after you finish intalling the files.

 ### To start using the files:
 Once you've completed choice 1 or choice 2 above, run this code to get started: